Do you need to choose between glide quality and handling?

 What is the maximum weight these Oxelo men's skates can take?

 These men's skates comply with the EN 13843 class A standard (adult inline skates).
-This standard applies to "Roller sports equipment - inline skates" designed for a person weighing between 44 lbs and 220 lbs.
+This standard applies to "Roller sports equipment - inline skates" designed for a person weighing between 20 kg and 100 kg.
 This European standard defines the safety requirements and the specifications for the test methods, markings, and information provided by the manufacturer, with the aim of reducing the risk of injury.

 How can you make the wheels last longer?